TheFloydman/linking-books/README.md

 - More sound effects, including linking sounds.
 - A fleshed-out ink system that will make creating Linking Panels a bit more involved.
-- Linking Panels with special effects like intra-dimension teleportation.
-The building blocks for this feature are already in place.
-- Miscellaneous decorative blocks from the Myst universe.